Louis Riddick

 Louis Angelo Riddick (born March 15, 1969) is an American football broadcaster and former safety who played in the National Football League (NFL) from 1991 to 1998.
-He is a commentator for ESPN on both their college football and NFL broadcasts.
+He is a commentator for ESPN and ABC on both their college football and NFL broadcasts.

 Playing career

 Riddick played college football for the Pittsburgh Panthers, playing running back and defensive back.
 At Pitt, Riddick was a four-year letterman, two-time Academic All-American and team captain his senior season; and he graduated there with a degree in economics.

 He was drafted by the San Francisco 49ers in the ninth round of the 1991 NFL draft.
 He also played for the Atlanta Falcons, Cleveland Browns and Oakland Raiders in the NFL, as well as the Sacramento Surge (WLAF) and the Orlando Rage (XFL).